 Holidays are a busy time for businesses.
 Sales peak, web traffic surges, and plenty of engagement opportunities sprout up within the customer experience.

-According to eMarketer’s 2021 holiday shopping predictions, US retail sales will total $1.147 trillion in 2021, despite the coronavirus pandemic and recent delta variant resurgences.
+According to eMarketer’s 2022 holiday shopping predictions, US retail sales will total $1,297 billion in 2022.

 Despite these large numbers during the holiday season, most businesses see marketing and sales numbers return to normal.
 Customer demand slows and the outstanding performance drops off by mid-January.

 This trend is shown in the chart below, which outlines retail sales per month since 2017.
 If we look at the red circles, we can see how sales rise in November pre-holiday season, peak in December, and decline significantly at the beginning of each year.